Neha Agarwal, M.D.

 Emily Masterson, M.D.

-I am so excited and humbled to join the University of Michigan pediatrics team.
-I spent the first 22 years of my life in sunny Arizona, but have always consider Michigan home!
-I attended the University of Arizona (Bear Down!) for my undergraduate degree in biomedical engineering before moving to North Carolina to attend Wake Forest for medical school.
+I spent the first 22 years of my life in sunny Arizona, but my heart has always had a special place for Michigan.
+I attended the University of Arizona (Bear Down!) for my undergraduate degrees in biomedical engineering and mathematics before moving to North Carolina for medical school.
 Growing up, I spent summers visiting my grandparents in the small but mighty town of Arcadia, Michigan where I fished, swam, tubed, and kayaked in Lake Michigan.
-My "snowbird" parents now live there too.
-Outside of medicine, I enjoy hiking, running, reading, volleyball, and trying to make healthy-ish desserts.
-I am interested in a career in cardiology or PICU, but can't wait to learn and explore all that Michigan Pediatrics has to offer.
+Outside of medicine, I enjoy staying active (hiking, running, volleyball, cycling on my knock-off Peloton) and experimenting with different granola recipes.
+I am interested in a career in cardiology and hope to combine my background in medical device design with clinical care.

 Patrick Moran, M.D.